levisc8/ipmr_esa/README.md

 ## Prerequisites

 In order to get the most out of this tutorial, you will need to be familiar with the regression modeling and when to use different link functions (e.g. Logit, Log).
-You will also need to understand some basic IPM theory, such as what projection kernels are, how projection kernels are comprised of sub-kernels, and how regression models are combined to create sub-kernels.
+We also assume you are familiar with matrix population models, what a state vector is, and basic analyses like per-capita growth rates and stable state distributions.
 There are a variety of good publications to familiarize yourself with IPM theory and practice.
 [Merow et al. 2014](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12146) is a good start.
 Though not required for this tutorial, more advanced treatments can be found in [Ellner & Rees 2006](https://www.journals.uchicago.edu/doi/pdfplus/10.1086/499438?casa_token=hVkM-U1RHs0AAAAA:YduKcTwNVRUviS5j1soKVQ62bSTNLFN8Cx-9mQTdju4yov83XNHFJNRaXptLMfDbhQUKrWFf9HI), [Rees & Ellner 2009](https://esajournals.onlinelibrary.wiley.com/doi/10.1890/08-1474.1), and Ellner, Childs, & Rees 2016.

 You will also need to install the following R packages:

 ```
-install.packages(c("DiagrammeR","learnr", "lme4", "rlang", "MASS"))
+install.packages(c("DiagrammeR","learnr", "rlang", "MASS"))

 ```

-This tutorial makes use of the development version of `ipmr`.
-Thus, you'll also need to install that:
+This tutorial makes use of the latest version of `ipmr`.
+You'll also need either update or install it:

 ```
-if(!requireNamespace("remotes")) {
-  install.packages("remotes")
-}

-remotes::install_github("levisc8/ipmr")
+install.packages("ipmr")

 ```